 Formats to Add Fun to the Game

-Consistently good putting can save you many strokes a round.
-Click here for putting tips for beginners.
+Consistently good putting can save you many strokes in a round.